-Neutering dogs is a surgical operation that removes the male dog’s testicles; it is also known as a castration or gonadectomy.
-The consequences are irrevocable, meaning that no veterinarian can reverse the effects of a castration.
+Neutering dogs is a surgical operation that removes the male dog’s testicles; it is also known as castration or gonadectomy.
+The consequences are irrevocable, meaning that no veterinarian can reverse the effects of castration.
 Fixing a male dog is known to help with aggressivity, and sexually-driven behaviors such as escaping.

 Although we are the best educational platform for dog breeders worldwide, we also understand that a lot of dog breeders and dog owners see neutering as the right thing to do for a given dog.
 If you will never breed your male dog, you may opt for fixing your male since he will never become a stud.
 Neutering is for male dogs while spaying is for female dogs (you cannot spay a male, or neuter a female).

 Please note that neutering dogs is a controversial topic but this article is not touching on the ethics or the controversy; we instead stick to facts.